onurboyar/NaturalLanguageProcessing/README.md

 # NaturalLanguageProcessing

-In this file 3 different applications of natural language processing is available.
+In this file 4 different applications of natural language processing is available.

 ## 1- Embeddings

 Embeddings are great.
 You can even create a recommender system using them.
+Two ipyb notebooks are dedicated to application of embeddings.

 ## 2- Machine Translation